Yet [*/+/^] : Zealously Launching, Starward, My Prayer To Jesus Who Loves Me, 1 [After Jude 21]

 among the redeemed of the great congregation.

-J-Called, a grateful Christian; the least of all Orthodox Faithful
+J-Called, a grateful Orthodox Christian; the least of all the Orthodox Christian Faithful

 Author's Notes/Comments:

 Lines 7-9 allude to three of my favorite Scriptures: Jude 3; and Psalm 35:9 and 18.
 In the alphabetical arrangement of my poems, this is the final annotation referring to those three Scriptures; and is to be taken as a citation to them when they are alluded to or quoted in any poem in the list previous to this one.
-Jude's term common salvation represents, to me, the Faith of the Bible beliving churches; the Psalms' term great congregation represents their presence in Heaven..
+Jude's term common salvation represents, to me, the Orthodox Faith; the Psalms' term great congregation represents the Orthodox Church..

 View s74rw4rd's Full Portfolio